Xofluza: Package Insert / Prescribing Info

 - XOFLUZA tablets (40 mg and 80 mg).

-- XOFLUZA for oral suspension (2 mg/mL).
-This granule formulation is intended for patients who are unable to or have difficulty swallowing tablets, or those who require enteral administration [see Dosage and Administration (2.3)].
+- XOFLUZA for oral suspension is available in two different presentations: packets (30 mg and 40 mg) and bottles (2 mg/mL).
+If the patient weighs less than 15 kg, XOFLUZA for oral suspension in bottle is the recommended presentation.
+Both presentations of the for oral suspension are intended for patients who are unable to or have difficulty swallowing tablets, or those who require enteral administration [see Dosage and Administration (2.2, 2.3, 2.4)].

-XOFLUZA should be taken as soon as possible after influenza symptom onset or exposure to influenza and may be taken with or without food.
-However, coadministration of XOFLUZA with dairy products, calcium-fortified beverages, polyvalent cation-containing laxatives, antacids, or oral supplements (e.g., calcium, iron, magnesium, selenium, or zinc) should be avoided [see Drug Interactions (7.1) and Clinical Pharmacology (12.3)].
+XOFLUZA may be taken with or without food.
+However, concomitant use of XOFLUZA with dairy products, calcium-fortified beverages, polyvalent cation-containing laxatives, antacids, or oral supplements (e.g., calcium, iron, magnesium, selenium, or zinc) should be avoided [see Drug Interactions (7.1) and Clinical Pharmacology (12.3)].

 2.2 Recommended Dosage

-XOFLUZA should be taken as a single dose as soon as possible and within 48 hours of influenza symptom onset for treatment of acute uncomplicated influenza, reduction of influenza transmission, or following contact with an individual who has influenza.
-The recommended dosage of XOFLUZA in patients 5 years of age or older is a single weight-based dose displayed in Tables 1 and 2.
+Take XOFLUZA as a single dose as soon as possible and within 48 hours of influenza symptom onset for treatment of acute uncomplicated influenza or following contact with an individual who has influenza.
+The recommended dosage of XOFLUZA in patients 5 years of age or older is a single weight-based dose displayed in Tables 1, 2 and 3.

 ---|---|